collectivexyz/revolution-protocol/packages/revolution/script/vrgda/README.md

 Do not accept ownership manually.
-The proposal builder will detect `pendingOwner == Vrbs Executor` and prepend `CultureIndex.acceptOwnership()` to the DAO proposal so ownership acceptance, CultureIndex upgrade, quorum cutoff, Token minter cutover, and TokenSale unpause all execute atomically.
+The proposal builder will detect `pendingOwner == Vrbs Executor` and prepend `CultureIndex.acceptOwnership()` to the DAO proposal so ownership acceptance, CultureIndex upgrade, quorum cutoff, Token minter cutover, sale start binding, and TokenSale unpause all execute atomically.
 If neither `owner` nor `pendingOwner` is the Vrbs Executor, the proposal scripts revert.

 ### 4. Build the Vrbs DAO proposal